 “As one of three children in a single-parent household, my mother constantly told me that education was important because people couldn’t go inside of my head and take away my knowledge.
 Seeing my mother struggle to raise three children, using government assistance programs like Section 8 and Food Stamps compelled me, and my siblings, to take advantage of all of the educational opportunities available to us.
 I am excited to serve as a member of the Board for the SAISD Foundation because I truly believe that education is an equalizer and that when students, their families, and educators have the resources to meet the comprehensive needs of children, the greater community is all the better for it.”

-Ron Thomas received a B.A. and an M.Ed. from Trinity University, and he has been involved in education for over 45 years.
+Ron Thomas received a B.A. and an M.Ed. from Trinity University and has been involved in education for over 45 years.
 While working in SAISD, Ron served as a teacher, counselor, and principal at both the elementary and secondary levels.
-Currently Ron is an administrator in the Office of Teacher Education Services in the College of Education & Human Development at The University of Texas at San Antonio.
+He also worked as an administrator in the Office of Teacher Education Services in the College of Education & Human Development at The University of Texas at San Antonio.
 He has extensive experience organizing and implementing preservice teacher field experience programs, mentoring/tutoring programs in inner-city school districts, and school/university partnerships.